albert752/RespiratorControlSystem/README.md

 - [x] Motor monitor
 - [ ] Pressure sensor monitor

+## Installation
+1. Grab the image file from [here]()
+2. Flash the image to an SD card with `Win32DiskImager` on Windows or `dd` on Linux.
+3. Plug the SD card to the Raspberry and connect the alarm button to pin 13 and the motor sensor to pin 13. **Both of this components must be low level active**.
+4. The current version does **not** have a configured WiFi network.
+In order to enable wireless connection, first of all access to the terminal via `ssh` with a wired connection or directly with the terminal.
+Run `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf` and field the `ssid` and `psk` fields.
+   Do not forget to include the surrounding "".
+5. Reboot the Raspberry and enjoy!

 ## Config reference
 This is an example of the config, it is changed at `__init__.py`: